Roman Verona : the amphitheatre

-The route of “roman Verona” includes the most significant points of the ancient Verona which became roman municipality in 49 B.C.
+In the route of “Roman Verona” are included the most significant points of the ancient Verona which became roman municipality in 49 B.C.
 We begin our walking tour in Piazza Bra (wide) dominated by the best kept amphitheatre of the world: the Arena I A.D.
 The building it’s a clear sign of the importance of ancient Verona, as it could hold more than 30,000 spectators.
 Today, in summer time, it’s the seat of a lyric season opera.

-Crossing the river by the roman bridge known as Ponte Pietra, you will be taken to the Roman Theatre: archeological researches and restauration works, started in the XVIII century, have brought to light one of the most interesting archeological area of the very early Imperial period.
+Crossing the river Adige through the roman bridge known as Ponte Pietra, you will be taken to the Roman Theatre: archeological researches and restauration works, started in the XVIII century, have brought to light one of the most interesting archeological area of the very early Imperial period.